The truth about Sulawesi

 HOW DID THE PROJECT WORK EXACTLY?

-The project was largely initiated by our researcher Peter Galbusera, Conservation Geneticist at the Center for Research and Conservation (CRC) of Antwerp ZOO and Planckendael ZOO.
+The project was largely initiated by our researcher Peter Galbusera, Conservation Geneticist at the Antwerp ZOO Center for Research and Conservation (CRC).
 During a previous study he had already identified the genetic basis for the international breeding programme for deer pigs.
 The initial research gave Peter and his colleagues such a wealth of information and samples of the hoofed animals of Sulawesi that they were itching to expand the project.
 They set up a multidisciplinary study, i.e. involving both biologists and geologists, to unravel the biogeography of these unique hoofed animals.

 The biologists focused on the animals' genetics and morphology.
 The geologists concentrated on the structure of the island.
 The researchers hoped they would be able to discover when Sulawesi acquired its current shape and size.
 And also how the formation of the island had influenced the evolution of its biodiversity.
 That evolution can be identified by molecular clock analysis.
 "As DNA mutates at a practically constant speed, the genetic difference between two species (or populations) gives an indication of how long ago they evolved as separate species and, therefore, how long ago their last common ancestor lived”, Peter Galbusera explains.
 The CRC primarily performed analyses of samples from zoo populations and from populations in the wild.